Using the HH Timing Integration

 It is necessary to set the correct mapping so that the DMI sends the timing data to the correct event, session, car etc. in HH Data Management.

-- Fill in the right side of each table, this is a mapping between the data on the HH Timing side and the data on the HH Data Management side.
+2. Fill in the right side of each of the four tables (Cars, Drivers, Sectors, Speed Traps), this is a mapping between the data on the HH Timing side and the data on the HH Data Management side.

 All the data in the mapping tables must match exactly with what is shown within HH Timing.
 The data on the left side of each table comes directly from HH Data Management.
 This is not editable from DMI.
 The data on the right side of each table is filled in by the user.
 Note that the numbers of the cars in the timing feed do not necessarily need to match what the cars are called in HH Data Management, this is true for each of the mapping fields.